artikcloud/tutorial-webapp-nodejs-sendRecvMessage/README.md

 # A Web app sends data to and receives data from ARTIK Cloud

-Let's build a Web application using PHP with a little JavaScript.
+Let's build a Web application using Node.js with a little JavaScript.
 The app communicates to ARTIK Cloud.

 Introduction
 -------------